Skip to main content Skip to navigation

 PSYCH 700: Master’s Research, Thesis, and/or Examination

-Note: Minimum of 4 credits.
+Note: You need a minimum of 4 credits of PSYCH 700.
 You must sign up for a minimum of 1 credit each semester until the master’s thesis is completed and 2 credits in the semester you have the final defense of the master’s thesis.
 Also, please note that the number of credits that you list on your program of study will be the number the Graduate School will require you to take; thus, the department recommends listing only 4 credits on your Program of Study to avoid complications.
 Students who enter the program with a master’s degree but who did not have an approved empirical master’s thesis must register for PSYCH 700 and complete a master’s thesis at WSU (and will obtain a second master’s degree en route to the Ph.D.).
+Because PSYCH 700 course requirements involve activities in the Major Professor’s lab beyond the individual student’s Master’s project, a related contract outlining these additional responsibilities is developed by the Major Professor and reviewed with the student every semester (See Appendix B for an example contract).

 Dissertation